kailash-manasarovar/statement/docs/timeline/2024/september.md

 ![who is this](../../content/images/who%20is%20this.png)

 - The [email sparks off some conversations between us](../../content/documents/emails/who-is-this.pdf) and I get a chance to express my anger at Chris BJ who I believe knew exactly what was happening and how much danger I was in.
-- The email responses seem to suggest this was indeed the case too.
+- Her email responses seem to suggest this was indeed the case too.
+- She only lies about the "porn" reference which I 100% remember her saying.
 - A few fake accounts give opinions on the email and what was said.
-One said they liked what I said at the end, that "we're all in porn".
+- One said they liked what I said at the end, that "we're all in porn".

 ## Another upsetting targeted woman